poempelfox/mobilews/docs/unstructuredmess.md

   - this is not permanently wired, but if you want to turn WiFi on or off, connect GPIO17 to GND for at least 3 seconds.
   - GPIO17 is right next to 5V on the ESP32-S2, be careful not to touch that.
 * RG15
-  - V+ <-> 5V, white cable
+  - V+ <-> 5V, white cable, plugged into main power distribution board
-  - GND <-> GND, brown cable
+  - GND <-> GND, brown cable, for easier cabling plugged into I2C-to-Serial P1 GND
-  - Serial In <-> I2C-to-Serial P1 "T", yellow cable
+  - Serial In <-> I2C-to-Serial P1 "T" (green), yellow cable
-  - Serial Out <-> I2C-to-Serial P1 "R", green cable
+  - Serial Out <-> I2C-to-Serial P1 "R" (blue), green cable

+## TODOs

+* we currently run the SEN50 non-stop.
+There is power-saving potential there, as it consumes 63-70 mA that way, vs. 3 when powered down...